Reference Date: 16-February-2015

 FOOD SECURITY SNAPSHOT

-The humanitarian situation continues to deteriorate in the northern part of the country, as a result of continuing civil conflict
+Humanitarian situation continues to deteriorate in northern parts, as a result of continuing civil conflict

 High import dependency persists